-The amounts provided in the All Other Compensation column represent the additional benefits payable by NRG and include insurance benefits, the employer match under the Company's 401(k) plan, and the amount payable under NRG's all-employee discretionary contribution to the 401(k) plan.
-The amounts provided in the All Other Compensation column include payments for the security program for Mr. Gutierrez in 2018.
-The following table identifies the additional compensation for each NEO.
+The amounts provided in the All Other Compensation column represent the additional benefits payable by NRG and include insurance benefits and the employer match under the Company's 401(k) plan.
+The amounts provided in the All Other Compensation column for Mr. Gutierrez include term life insurance reimbursement of disability insurance premiums, a financial planning reimbursement benefit, and relocation expenses each as previously described in the CD&A. The following table identifies the additional compensation for each NEO.